erikvanoosten/metrics-scala/docs/AvailableVersions.md

 The first number is the version of `"org.mpierce.metrics.reservoir" % "hdrhistogram-metrics-reservoir"`, the second the version of `"org.hdrhistogram" % "HdrHistogram"`.
 Both can probably be upgraded to a later (minor) release.

+(*5) The 2.12.0-RC1 version is only supported until Scala 2.12 is out for real.